Huntington Union Free School District: Students from other districts

 Due to the district being one of the earliest formed in the area, the district received students from several other growing ones for many years.
 Prior to the opening of the South Huntington Union Free School District's first high school, the Central School, students in the district attended Huntington High School.
 This was between 1924 (the start of the district) and 1931 (the year of the first Central School graduation class).
 Before the formation of the modern Harborfields Central School District, students from Centerport and Greenlawn got their secondary education from the district until Huntington was overwhelmed and could no longer withstand them, kickstarting the process that formed the modern Harborfields district forming in 1956.
-A very similar situation occurred with the modern Cold Spring Harbor Central School District, where before it's formation students would go to one of three high schools after eighth grade: Huntington High School (known as Simpson at the time), Walt Whitman High School, or Oyster Bay High School, depending on where they lived.
+A very similar situation occurred with the modern Cold Spring Harbor Central School District, where before its formation students would go to one of three high schools after eighth grade: Huntington High School (known as Simpson at the time), Walt Whitman High School, or Oyster Bay High School, depending on where they lived.
 Again, the district could not handle these students anymore, causing the modern Cold Spring Harbor district to form in 1958.
 Before 1962, students in the Elwood Union Free School District went to Huntington for grades 9-12 too, due to the district not having their own high school.
 Some students in the district of high school age at the time also went to Northport High School and Kings Park High School.
 This ended after the opening of Elwood-John H. Glenn High School in 1962.